Block Apps

 While disabling the App Store this way can be a great option for parents managing their children's devices, users self-managing might notice some serious issues:

-- Screen Time settings can be easily bypassed if you are the owner of the phone
+- Screen Time settings can be easily bypassed if you are an adult

-Disable the App Store with Supervised App Blocking
+Disable the App Store with Supervised App Store Restrictions

-If you're willing to do some additional setup first, it is possible to disable the App Store will still allowing app updates.
-Using Apple's better alternative to Screen Time , it's possible to block access to the App Store without completely disabling it.
+It is possible to disable the App Store will still allowing app updates using Apple's better alternative to Screen Time .

 Frequently Asked Questions